 San Diego is the second largest school district in California with more than 132,000 students receiving an education.
 Your child is sure to learn the scholarly and social necessities to succeed in the world.
 University of California San Diego was rated the 5th best public university across the globe by Times Higher Education in 2018.

 The number-one ranked medical facility in the San Diego metropolitan area is the UC San Diego Medical Center.
 This general medical and surgical facility is ranked number five in the state of California and is nationally ranked in 11 specialties.
 The number-two ranked medical facilities in San Diego are the Scripps La Jolla Hospitals and Clinics.
 Classified as general medical and surgical facilities, this group of hospitals and clinics is also nationally ranked.
 If you’ve recently made San Diego your home, it’s a good idea to get to know the hospitals nearest you.

 San Diego Real Estate

-Real estate in San Diego varies quite a bit, from privatized homes to rented apartments.
+Real estate in San Diego varies quite a bit, from affordable apartments to million dollar homes.
+The median home cost in San Diego is $542,300, while the average two-bedroom apartment costs $1,625 per month.
 Use these resources to find your perfect place to live in San Diego.

 San Diego Hotels

 The hotels in San Diego can provide getaways for your beach vacation or something closer to the city.
+The Old Town Inn is a charming and affordable family-owned hotel with all the same amenities and luxuries as a large chain.
 No matter what you are looking for, there is a hotel in San Diego that will accommodate your needs at your budget.